Why Resilience Must Be Practised, Not Promised

 Heroics feel reassuring.
 They are also fragile.

-If resilience depends on perfect human coordination during crisis—across time zones, teams, and third parties—it is not resilient.
-It is hopeful.
+If resilience depends on perfect human coordination during crisis—across time zones, teams, and third parties—it is not resilience.
+It is hope.

 In 2026, attackers operate at machine speed.
 Regulatory clocks do not pause.
 Markets do not wait.
 Systems that require human alignment for every critical action will always be slower than the disruption they are trying to contain.